 A weekly class for breast cancer survivors of any age to experience the mental and physical health benefits of yoga.
 A certified yoga instructor and breast cancer survivor will help participants connect while promoting wellness through gentle stretching and exercise.
 No prior yoga experience necessary.
 Space is limited.
 For dates and times, please visit our calendar.
 To register, call (815) 344-8000.

-A series of events for anyone affected by cancer, including children.
-This program features the use of various types of sound modalities including Drumming and Gong Meditation to promote health and wellness to those affected by cancer.
+This monthly program features Drumming to promote health and wellness to those affected by cancer.
 Research has shown that sound can play a therapeutic role in cancer management.
-Participation in a Sounds for Health event can offer increased empowerment and connection as sound is experienced individually and communally.
-The sound experience can calm the mind and the body, affect the emotions and promote healing power within.
+Participation in a Sounds of Health event can offer increased empowerment and connection as sound is experienced individually and communally.
+The sound experience can calm the mind and the body, affect the emotions and promote healing power within..
 For dates and times, please visit our calendar.
 To register, call (815) 344-8000.

 Provided by the American Cancer Society, this private, appointment-based session is free for cancer survivors.
 In a private setting, participants are fitted with a wig and work with a licensed hairstylists and trained volunteers to choose their color and style.
 Hats, scarves and other alternatives are also available at no charge.
-By appointment only.
-Please call (815) 344-8000.
+Call

 Your diet is an important part of your treatment for cancer.
 Eating the right foods before, during, and after your treatment can help you feel better and stay stronger.
 A Certified Specialist in Oncology Nutrition (CSO) is your best source of information about your diet.